Faculty/Staff Directory

 Lauryn’s research interests include expanding the scope of occupational therapy through the implementation of complementary and integrative health practices, the role of occupational therapy in supporting adoptees and their families, and embedding trauma-informed care principles across all areas of occupational therapy practice.

-Adrianne Osmundson, MA, OTR/L
+Adrianne Osmundson, OTD, MA, OTR/L

 Adrianne Osmundson graduated from the CSS OT program with a Master of Arts Degree in 2006 and has practiced in a variety of settings in the Twin Cities and Duluth areas since then.
 Her primary practice areas have been acute and critical care and long term acute care; she also has experience in long term care, inpatient and outpatient rehabilitation.